whyisthisbroken/atmospheric-weather-card-backup/README.md

 <details>
 <summary><b>Chips & Forecasts</b></summary>

 Chips are basically buttons you can optionally add to the card.
 You can add as many as you like and show live info, like current weather conditions or data from any Home Assistant entity, but also weather forecasts.
 You can leave them grouped in a row and make them all look the same (useful for building a daily forecast), or you can style and position each one individually.
+All available settings are listed in the [Appearance](#appearance) section.

 <details>
 <summary><strong>Forecast chips</strong></summary>